Cogstudent/PCBS-Chung/README.md

 * **Suggestions:**
     1. Perhaps it would have been easier to start the final project a bit earlier (session 0 to create a Github repository and commit to a project on mid-November) so that one would have had more time to meet other people and help each other out.
 Although I have been posting some messages on Slack, I have met some of my colleagues in person and this seems easier and more efficient than copying-pasting chunks of code on Slack.
     2. I have been confused more than once by the alternation between Schoology and Slack as official communication channels: I would rather focus on one platform without any preference regarding the above mentioned ones.
     3. Regarding the exercises, I like the distinction between core exercises and optional ones.
-During class, one could focus on only one major exercise/program that subsumes all the major difficulties and tricks for each chapter (e.g. visual stimuli, audio, data analysis, experiments), leaving the correction of small exercises to personal time.
+During class, one could focus on only one major exercise/program that subsumes all the major difficulties and tricks for each chapter (e.g. visual stimuli, audio, data analysis, experiments), leaving the correction of small exercises to indivdual time.